High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Introduction

-Many of implicit integration schemes have been developed by using various desgin ideas.
-Some well-known implicit algorithms are the Newmark \cite{newmarkMethodComputation1959}, Wilson-$\theta$ \cite{wilsonNonlinearDynamic1972}, HHT-$\alpha$ \cite{hilberImprovedNumerical1977}, WBZ-$\alpha$ \cite{woodAlphaModification1980}, and generalized-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} algorithms.
-These mentioned algorithms are single-step schemes, so they often achieve second-order accuracy, unconditional stability, the solution of linear systems once within each time step, and self-starting features.
-It should be emphasized that these algorithm all suffer from unexpected overshoots in displacement and/or velocity when imposing numerical dissipation in the high-frequency range.
-These algorithms are reduced to either the trapezoidal rule \cite{hughesFiniteElement2000} or the midpoint rule in the non-dissipative case.
-In fact, among all singe-step implicit schemes without subsidiary variables, only the trapezoidal rule and the midpoint rule are highly recommended since they possess desired numerical properties.
+Many of implicit integration schemes have been developed by using several desgin ideas.
+Some well-known implicit algorithms are the Newmark \cite{newmarkMethodComputation1959}, HHT-$\alpha$ \cite{hilberImprovedNumerical1977}, WBZ-$\alpha$ \cite{woodAlphaModification1980}, and TPO/G-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} algorithms.
+These mentioned algorithms are single-step, so they often achieve second-order accuracy, unconditional stability, the solution of linear systems once within each time step, and self-starting features.
+It should be emphasized that these algorithms all suffer from unexpected overshoots in displacement and/or velocity when imposing numerical dissipation in the high-frequency range, and they are reduced to either the trapezoidal rule or the midpoint rule in the non-dissipative case.
+Among all singe-step implicit schemes without subsidiary variables, only the trapezoidal rule and the midpoint rule are highly recommended since they possess desired numerical properties.